portalzine/cubicfusion-klaro-themes/readme.md

 ## Additional Info
 **Idea Behind / Philosophy:**

 **cubicFUSION** is my personal playground.
-I planned to make many of my projects public, but time is limited and running customer projects always a priority.

-I am still doing a big cleanup of my toolset and will see what I can actually share or reuse.
+I am currently  doing a big cleanup of my toolset and will see what I can actually share or reuse.
 Some of these might be useful, inspiration or just an archive of broken ideas  ;)

 [Alex @ portalZINE NMN - Development meets Creativity][6]